Are you hoping for some simple ideas to incorporate into your homeschooling this August?

-Whether your family homeschools year-round or takes the summer off, the following suggestions offer simple and hot-weather-friendly ideas.
+Whether your family homeschools year-round or takes the summer off, the following suggestions offer simple and hot-weather-friendly ideas for diving into curiosity.

 Quick Note: For my friends in the southern hemisphere, I realize this is your winter.
 So feel free to bookmark this post and return to it during warmer days.

-Here are 5 simple ways to enhance your August homeschooling:
+Here are 5 simple ways to let curiosity enhance your August homeschooling:

 1. have fun with puzzles

 I happen to think that puzzles are one of the most underrated activities.